TheNewThinkTank/fitness-tracker/README.md

 -->

 ### Known Issues
-* Google Drive on MacOS spontaneously switches local mounting point between `/Users/<USER>/Google Drive/` and `/Users/<USER>/Library/CloudStorage/GoogleDrive-<EMAIL>/`
+* Google Drive on macOS Ventura 13.4.1 spontaneously switches local mounting point between `/Users/<USER>/Google Drive/` and `/Users/<USER>/Library/CloudStorage/GoogleDrive-<EMAIL>/`
 * Mounting directories directly from Google Drive is not supported by Docker Compose.
 Docker Compose can only mount directories that are accessible on the local filesystem.